jamescoll/ijustspent/BUGS.md

 ## Unit tests for filtering failing

 Unit tests for corsfiltering are failing or incomplete.
 Also need to add a section in the payee tests for the user modify hash-map

+## Endpoints in services/controllers not uniform

+Some endpoints have trailing slashes (/) some don't..should be an easy fix but worth looking at soon.